56022 Major (A/Lt Col) Thomas Fielden Briggs

 10 July 1943 Moved from HQ Naxxar to Reception Station Sliema.

 14 Oct 1943 Handed over duties of SMO Malta to Major Charles Vernon Light who became OC Reception Station Hamrun.

-23 Nov 1943 On 23 November 1943, HMHS Dinard arrived and disembarked 57 stretcher cases and 134 walking wounded.
-On 24 November 1943, 15 Fd Amb embarked on HMHS Dinard and sailed from Malta for Syracuse and disembarked at Brindisi.
+23 Nov 1943 HMH Carrier Dinard arrived and disembarked 57 stretcher cases and 134 walking wounded.
+On 24 November 1943, 15 Fd Amb embarked on HMH Carrier Dinard and sailed for Syracuse.
 Officers embarked were T/Lt Col T F Briggs, T/Maj W R M Morton, T/Maj G A Wilson, Capt P K D Edmunds, Capt Christie R, Lt (QM) Cox and Lt Coddington W R RASC.
 The men went into a transit camp at Brindisi, awaiting their move to Bari.

 - TNA:WO 177/700, War Diaries No 15 Field Ambulance RAMC April 1941 to April 1944.

 - 1Obituary Thomas Fielden Briggs OBE TD MRCS LRCP Br Med J (1971), 1:676 (Published 20 March 1971).